GUN POLICY

 III.
 MORE DETAILS

 The above is an important introduction to a critical subject.
 Please re-read it many times.
-They were wise men and women.
+The American founders and religious leaders were wise men and women.

 Today, some in America want to reduce the ability of the people to defend themselves.
 This is an old trick of the authoritarians, socialists and communists.
 A well-armed population is difficult to control.